devonbahary/rmmz-development/README.md

 ## Development Workflow

-To watch the physics-engine and plugins with automatic deploys to the RMMZ project, run:
+To watch the physics-engine and plugins with automatic deploys to the RMMZ project, navigate to /packages/rmmz-plugins and run:
 `npm run dev`

 To playtest the game in a browser, run: